Isaac Dorislaus: Official of Commonwealth

 The assassination caused dismay among Cromwell's associates and great jubilation among royalists.
-His death also strained relations with the Dutch, who the English Government accused of allowing Whitford to escape.
-In truth Whitford had escaped to the Spanish Netherlands with the help of the Portuguese Ambassador, which would have made any attempt by the Dutch to catch him almost impossible.
+His death also strained relations with the Dutch, whom the English Government accused of allowing Whitford to escape.
+In truth, Whitford had escaped to the Spanish Netherlands with the help of the Portuguese Ambassador, which would have made any attempt by the Dutch to catch him almost impossible.
 His remains were buried in Westminster Abbey, and moved in 1661 to St. Margaret's churchyard.

 His death may have loosely inspired the short story Gentlemen of the Sealed Knot by Geoffrey Trease, about an unsuccessful Royalist attempt to assassinate the English ambassador to the Netherlands.